hbhassen/jaspic-saml-module/docs/MODULE-CONFIG.md

 /subsystem=elytron/custom-realm=jaspic-saml-realm:add(module=org.wildfly.security.sasl, flags=["pass-through"])
 EOC
 ```

+The above commands remain useful when bridging a legacy security domain, but the recommended
+WildFly 31 setup uses the `jaspi` subsystem shown in `standalone-sample.xml` so that default
+subsystems stay untouched.

 The dummy login module keeps the legacy security domain satisfied while the real authentication is performed by JASPIC.